defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 (() => RegisterCRD())();
 ```

-Finally add a `validate.ts` file to the `crd` folder and add the following, this will ensure that instances of the WebApp resource are in valid namespaces and have a maximum of 7 replicas.
+Finally add a `validate.ts` file to the `crd` folder and add the following.
+This will ensure that instances of the WebApp resource are in valid namespaces and have a maximum of 7 replicas.

 ```typescript
 import { PeprValidateRequest } from "pepr";